severalnines/docs/user-guide/mysql/manage.rst

     - Garbd port.
 Default is 4567.

 * **CmdLine**
-	- Garbd command line used to start garbd process on the target node.
+	- Garbd command line to start garbd process on the target node.

 * **Install Garbd**
-	- Starts the import of garbd.
+	- Starts the garbd import job.

-Remove Garbd
-'''''''''''''

-* **Remove**
-	- Remove the selected garbd node.
-This will:

-		1. Stop garbd service on that node.
-		2. Remove the process monitoring and node from ClusterControl.

-..
-Note:: Removing garbd from ClusterControl does not uninstall the existing garbd packages.

 MaxScale
 ........

-MaxScale is an is an intelligent proxy that allows forwarding of database statements to one or more database servers using complex rules, a semantic understanding of the database statements and the roles of the various servers within the backend cluster of databases.
+MaxScale is an intelligent proxy that allows forwarding of database statements to one or more database servers using complex rules, a semantic understanding of the database statements and the roles of the various servers within the backend cluster of databases.

-You can deploy or add existing MaxScale node as a load balancer and query router for your Galera Cluster, MySQL/MariaDB replication and MySQL cluster.
+You can deploy or import existing MaxScale node as a load balancer and query router for your Galera Cluster, MySQL/MariaDB replication and MySQL Cluster.
 For new deployment using ClusterControl, by default it will create two production services:

 * RW - Implements a read-write split access.
 * RR - Implements round-robin access.

 To remove MaxScale, go to *ClusterControl > Nodes > MaxScale node* and click on the '-' icon next to it.
 We have published a blog post with deployment example in `this blog post <http://severalnines.com/blog/how-deploy-and-manage-maxscale-using-clustercontrol>`_.

-Create MaxScale Instance
+Deploy MaxScale
-'''''''''''''''''''''''''
+''''''''''''''''

 Use this wizard to install MaxScale as MySQL load balancer.